-Invaginations typically occur in human ovaries with age as a result of the loss of total ovarian size from repeated follicular extrusion.
+Invaginations typically occur in human ovaries with age due to the loss of total ovarian size from repeated follicular extrusion.
 Therefore, the amount of surface invaginations were counted in each ovary from all treatment groups and averaged for the individual animals.
 The number of invaginations formed did not differ significantly between the groups (data not shown).